 A classical guitarist noted for his unique blend of refinement, intensity, and virtuosic technique, Jay Sorce has performed throughout the United States and in Canada, Mexico and Germany as soloist and chamber musician.
 Highlight appearances include performances at the Long Island Guitar Festival, Iserlohn Guitar Festival, Tuckamore Festival, Brooklyn’s UNPLAY festival, the East Bank concert series, and at New York’s Staller Center for the Performing Arts where his solo recital was hailed as “simply brilliant” (Jerry Willard).

 Jay is a founding member Hypercube, an ensemble of guitar, piano, percussion and saxophone, and of Sorce/Lodge Duo, a piano and guitar duo.
-Jay is the faculty guitarist with nief-norf, the contemporary music organization and summer festival.
+Jay is also a memeber of Nief-Norf, a contemporary music organization and summer festival.
 A strong advocate for new music, Jay is committed to expanding the role of guitar as a chamber instrument.
 He champions the music of living composers and has premiered/commissioned new works by Eric Wubbles, Nicholas Deyoe, Christopher Adler, Christopher Cerrone, David Lang, and Juan Trigos among others.

 Recent performances include several solo and ensemble appearances around the US, notably an ensemble residency at Cincinnatti College-Conservatory of Music, concerts in Kansas, Ohio, Oklahoma, and Pittsburgh at the Andy Warhol Museum, a tour of Atlantic Canada, the Equilibrium Festival, and a concerto performance of Luca Francesconi’s A Fuoco with Ensemble/Parallax.